NicoJuicy/poc-micro-service/README.md

 - other flow of sending events ( through the AggregateRoot)

-- Angular 8 or Vue 3 as admin dashboard, not for customer webapps ( = visitor oriented)
+- Angular 8 or Vue 3 as admin dashboard, not for customer webapps ( = visitor oriented).
+Didn't like Razor Pages, but liked the minimalistic implemention.
+I'm wrapping Services with route-attributes for minimal code + dependencies + quick custumization for webapps connected to bff's.

 - removing the api layer and gateway, leaves a robust modular monolith structure and removes a lot of lag ( eg. Gateway alone is 50ms delay ) and simplifies devops complexity